 - American Cancer Society: Cancer Facts and Figures 2014.
 Atlanta, Ga: American Cancer Society, 2014.
 Available online.
 Last accessed May 21, 2014.

 - Centers for Disease Control and Prevention (CDC): Current cigarette smoking among adults - United States, 2011.
 MMWR Morb Mortal Wkly Rep 61 (44): 889-94, 2012.
 [PUBMED Abstract]

 - Nelson DE, Kirkendall RS, Lawton RL, et al.: Surveillance for smoking-attributable mortality and years of potential life lost, by state--United States, 1990.
 Mor Mortal Wkly Rep CDC Surveill Summ 43 (1): 1-8, 1994.
 [PUBMED Abstract]

-- U.S. Department of Health and Human Services.: The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General.
+- U.S. Department of Health and Human Services: The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General.
 Atlanta, Ga: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, Coordinating Center for Health Promotion, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2006.
 Also available online.
-Last accessed February 20, 2014.
+Last accessed May 21, 2014.